I'm a member

 Microprocessor-controlled ankle-foot prostheses are being developed for transtibial amputees.
-These include the Proprio Foot® (Ossur) and the iPED (developed by Martin Bionics LLC and licensed to College Park Industries), and the Elan Foot (Endolite).
+These include the Proprio Foot® (Ossur), the iPED (developed by Martin Bionics LLC and licensed to College Park Industries), and the Elan Foot (Endolite).
 With sensors in the feet that determine the direction and speed of the foot’s movement, a microprocessor controls the flexion angle of the ankle, allowing the foot to lift during the swing phase and potentially adjust to changes in force, speed, and terrain during the step phase.
 The intent of the technology is to make ambulation more efficient and prevent falls in patients ranging from the young active amputee to the elderly diabetic patient.
-The Proprio Foot™ is the only microprocessor-controlled foot prosthesis that is commercially available at this time, and is a class I device that is exempt from 510(k) marketing clearance.
-The manufacturer must register the prosthesis with the restorative devices branch of the FDA and keep a record of any complaints, but does not have to undergo a full review.
+The Proprio Foot™ and Elan Foot are microprocessor-controlled foot prostheses that are commercially available at this time and are considered class-I devices that are exempt from 510(k) marketing clearance.
 Information on the Ossur Web site indicates use of the Proprio Foot™ for low to moderate impact for transtibial amputees who are classified as level K3 (i.e., community ambulatory, with the ability or potential for ambulation with variable cadence).

 In development are lower-limb prostheses that also replace muscle activity in order to bend and straighten the prosthetic joint.
 For example, the Power Foot BiOM® (developed at the Massachusetts Institute of Technology and licensed to iWalk) is a myoelectric prosthesis for transtibial amputees that uses muscle activity from the remaining limb for the control of ankle movement (see Myoelectric Prosthetic Components for the Upper Limb medical policy for a description of myoelectric technology).
 This prosthesis is designed to propel the foot forward as it pushes off the ground during the gait cycle, which in addition to improving efficiency, has the potential to reduce hip and back problems arising from an unnatural gait with use of a passive prosthesis.
 This technology is limited by the size and the weight required for a motor and batteries in the prosthesis.

 A microprocessor-controlled knee may be considered medically necessary in amputees who meet the following requirements: